Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors: Review of Bayesian Inverse Problems and Me tro po lis-Hastings Algorithms

+The cost of one step is usually easy to quantify and depends on the problem at hand.
+The number of necessary steps depends on the prescribed error level (for example fixed width (asymptotic) confidence interval see \cite{2006JonesFixedWidth}, \cite{2011KrysConfidence} and \cite{explicitbdd}) and the convergence properties of the Markov chain.

+Geometric ergodicity is the most popular type of convergence used in the literature.
+An excellent review of this is given in \cite{roberts2004general}.
+However, this approach is not well-adapted to Bayesian inverse problems since the $\psi$-irreducibility property often fails to hold for the algorithm on a function space.
+By $\psi$-irreducible we mean the existence of a positive measure $\psi$ such that

 This property often fails for infinite dimensional problems because the transition probabilities tend to be mutually singular for different starting points (this is even the case for a Gaussian random walk).
 One exception is the IS algorithm \cite{2013HoangComplexityMCMC}.
+Therefore the notion of $L^2_\mu$-spectral gaps, as introduced in Section \ref{sec:summaryMain}, is much better adapted to this situation and is used in the sequel.

 Having introduced Bayesian inverse problems and Metropolis-Hastings algorithms on general state spaces, we are now in the position to formulate and prove the main result of this article.